 Here is the technique and please keep in mind that this is not my technique, it is simply a technique I was taught and loved:

-- Recite your first word seven times to yourself – in my case it was “tingling”
+Recite your first word seven times to yourself

-- Recite the second word seven times to yourself – in my case it was “success”
+Recite the second word seven times to yourself

-- Recite the selected statement or sentence to yourself twenty one times – in my case it was “abundance flows to me and through me”
+Recite the selected statement to yourself twenty one times

-- Finally, say to yourself “it is done” and count 3-2-1 and then clap to bring yourself back to the present moment
+State “it is done”, count down 3-2-1 and clap to come back to the present

 If you have fallen asleep, don’t worry, the process still works!
 Ready to try it?